moodrain/mform/README.md

             verify: {
                 all: 'notnull',
                 default: true,          // will verify username, password, rePassword, phone, email fields
-                phone: 'notnull,phone', // all the rules are notnull, phone, email, repasword
+                phone: 'notnull,phone', // all the rules are notnull, phone, email, repassword
                 field: value => {       // the rule can be a function return {
                         result: false,